Chipotle BBQ dry rubbed pork ribs, hot off of the grill, are what’s for dinner this summer!

-That is one monster sized slab of pork ribs, isn't it?
-I usually buy baby back ribs, but when I saw these meaty St. Louis style spare ribs looking so pretty on the shelf at Walmart, I knew that they'd be a great match for my dry rub recipe.
-As summer approaches, it's the perfect time to get your family and/or friends together, fire up the grill and pull out your favorite recipe for pork ribs.
-I'm hoping that if you don't already have a favorite recipe, this one will become your favorite!
+That is one monster sized slab of pork ribs, isn’t it?
+I usually buy baby back ribs, but when I saw these meaty St. Louis style spare ribs at Walmart, I knew that they’d be perfect for my dry rub.

 Another important step in creating the perfect rack of pork ribs is making sure to remove the membrane from the back (bone) side before you rub ’em down with spices and cook them.
 I was going to try and explain how to do it, but I found an awesome step-by-step tutorial with photos HERE that I think do a much better job.
 You can also get great grilling tip from the BBQ Pitmasters at ReadySetRibs

 After you’ve removed the membrane, roll up your sleeves and get ready to give the pork ribs a nice rubdown with the dry spices.
 Then wrap them up tightly in a double layer of aluminum foil and put them into the refrigerator for at least 4 hours.
 I dry rubbed mine first thing in the morning so that I could grill them up for dinner that night.
 You can do it the night before you cook them if that’s easier.